michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 ## Preface

-This guide walks you through creation of database objects needed to maintain prices, fees and taxes as well as methods of collecting long term energy data and costs.
+This guide walks you through creation of database objects needed to maintain energy and its cost.
+For doing that it introduces tables for storing prices, fees and taxes as well as methods of collecting long term energy data and costs.

-This article was planned as a small addition to the previous part, adding support for spot prices.
-Unexpectedly, it uncovered pretty big challanges, growing into final solution farer away from original more than I expected.
-In fact it replaces big part of the initial proposal.
+This article was planned as an addition to the previous part, just adding support for spot prices.
+Unexpectedly, it uncovered additional challanges, growing to be farer away from the original more than I expected.
+In fact it requires to create new price tables and new CAGGS.
+I took this as an opportunity propose new naming to better reflect their meaning.

 In future I'm going to join both articles into final one, updating TimescaleDB syntax to most recent one.

-> This new method also works well for slow-changing prices.
+> New proposal works well for slow-changing prices.
 It may be wise to use it from the start.

+All objects will be created in dedicated schema, lets call it `ltss_energy_ote`.
+If you have already object created based on previous version of the article, it will allow to leave them intact and let live both projects next to each other.

-We'll create all objects in a dedicated schema: `ltss_energy_ote`.
-This allows both data collection methods (I reffer to previous article) to coexist while remaining physically separated.
-OTE refers to the spot price operator in the Czech Republic, but you can use any suffix you prefer.
+OTE suffix refers to the spot price operator in the Czech Republic, but you can use any suffix you prefer.

+The diagram below shows involved components and objects to be created.
+If dable or view has related objects or components, they are grouped together using a rectangle named after the table

-Below is a diagram showing the involved components, created objects, and data flow.
+Arrows indicate a direction of the data flow.

 ```mermaid
 flowchart LR